uspki/policies/certificate-policy.md

 **Audit Period**: In a period-of-time audit, the period between the first day (start) and the last day of operations (end) covered by the auditors in their engagement.
 (This is not the same as the period of time when the auditors are on-site at the CA.) The coverage rules and maximum length of audit periods are defined in section 8.1.

-**Audit Report**: A report from a Qualified Auditor stating the Qualified Auditor's opinion on whether an audited entity's processes and controls comply with the mandatory provisions of the Baseline Requirements, this Certificate Policy and the Certification Practice(s) Statements.
+**Audit Letter**: A report from a Qualified Auditor stating the Qualified Auditor's opinion on whether an audited entity's processes and controls comply with the mandatory provisions of the Baseline Requirements, this Certificate Policy and the Certification Practice(s) Statements.

 **Authorization Domain Name**: The Domain Name used to obtain authorization for certificate issuance for a given FQDN.
 The CA may use the FQDN returned from a DNS CNAME lookup as the FQDN for the purposes of domain validation.
 If the FQDN contains a wildcard character, then the CA shall remove all wildcard labels from the left most portion of requested FQDN.
 The CA may prune zero or more labels from left to right until encountering a Base Domain Name and may use any one of the intermediate values for the purpose of domain validation.